Xiphoseer/sdo-tool/docs/index.md

 contribute to this project or use it for any kind of distribution or commercial purpose, please contact me.

+Parts of this toolbox (in particular the `signum` crate that implements the file format) are available under the `MIT OR Apache-2.0` license.

+This only applies to the copying and distribution of the software in this collection, any document prepared with it is exclusively a derivative work of the source material (text, images and fonts) and can be distributed without additional restrictions under whatever conditions apply for derivative works of that material.

 ## Contact

 If you had some reason to use this tool, I'd love to hear your story!
 Please reach out to